How much does a small business website really cost in the first year

 An agency is the high end, and it is worth it only when the project is genuinely complex.
 Experienced developers commonly charge $100 to $125 per hour, with typical projects at $5,000 to $10,000 and custom builds running past $20,000 (Mark Brinker, 2025).
 For that price you get strategy, design, and development, which earns its keep on a large or unusual website but is hard to justify for a simple service or brochure website.
 Whether your project actually needs that level is the question in do I need to hire a web developer for a small business website.

-Option 4: the cost of an AI generator plus WordPress
+Option 4: the cost of a free AI website builder

 What are the hidden ongoing costs

 The build price is only part of the first year, and the recurring costs are where platforms differ most.
-DIY builders add about $200 per year in upkeep (iubenda, 2025), and subscription builders charge every month indefinitely.
-With WordPress the recurring cost is mainly hosting, plus an optional paid theme as a one-time $50 to $200 and optional plugins at roughly $50 to $200 per year (WPBeginner, 2026).
-Because the WordPress software has no subscription, one analysis found it costs 30 to 50 percent less than equivalent builder setups over five years (NorthMac, 2026).
+DIY builders add about $200 per year in upkeep (iubenda, 2025), and subscription builders charge every month indefinitely, commonly $16 to $159 (Verlua, 2026).
+With a free AI builder like Expert Built, you skip the separate build fee and the website-software subscription, so your recurring cost is mainly hosting and a domain renewal.

 Which option is cheapest over time

-Over several years, owning your WordPress files is usually the lowest total cost, because you skip the monthly software fee entirely.
+Over several years, the free AI-builder route is usually the lowest total cost, because there is no build fee and no monthly software subscription on top of your hosting.
 A subscription builder can look cheap in month one and then bill $16 to $159 every month after (Verlua, 2026), while a freelancer or agency is a large one-time outlay of $2,000 to $10,000 (Space-O Technologies, 2025).
-WordPress keeps your recurring cost close to plain hosting, which is why it tends to win on five-year totals (NorthMac, 2026).
-It also keeps the website portable, so a price increase from one host just means switching to another.
+A free AI builder keeps your recurring cost close to the price of plain hosting you would need anyway.

 How long does each option take to build

 Time and cost usually move together, with one recent exception.
 A professional build typically takes 4 to 8 weeks, a DIY builder one to three days, and a complex custom website 6 months or more (Elementor, 2026).
-The exception is a done-for-you AI generator, which produces the first version of a website in about 2 minutes, after which you add your own details.
-That speed is why the AI-plus-WordPress route can be both the fastest and among the cheapest for a standard small business website.
+The exception is an AI website builder, which makes your first version quickly, often the same day, after which you add your own details.
+That speed is why the AI-builder route can be both the fastest and among the cheapest for a standard small business website.

 First-year website cost at a glance